Ravagraid/TishanLaNotes/Political Entities/Tishan'La (Empire).md

 &emsp;Due to the nature of governing such a vast territory, the Empire runs through a form of tithe, or taxation in which those nobles of the [[Lords Proliferate]] must pay a tax.
 This tax can be given in many ways, determined by the needs of the empire, and the whims of its ruler, whether it be material wealth, a labour force, or even in a standing military force.
 Those that do not are swiftly rebuked, and in prior epochs, such disdainful behaviour has even brought about reproach of a most violent nature, to instil fear, or to install another noble in place of the old.
 This has led to many a regional regime change, though few are loath to admit to such a thing.

 &emsp;One area of note is its people, the stalwart shianlani, or [[Tishan’La’Ni]], in their local tongue.
 They are a people born of hard times and harsher conditions, as due to the fragmented nature of both their realm, and their many cultures across such a vast territory, disputes often run rampant, if left unchecked.
 However, despite such obvious shortcomings in their capacity to work together, they as a people believe in the unity of the nation above even cultural identity and ethnicity.
-They may have a streak of independence about them, but they, by their conviction and their stubbornness, are Tishan’La’Ni in spirit as in body.
+They may have a streak of independence about them, but it is this unity of purpose, this collective pride in themselves as a nation, that allows them to see past such petty things when the need arises.
 ## General information
 ### Motto/Slogan/Axiom
-Two words to a sentence which defines this organisation.
-Commonly found on its crest.
+"Once We Fell, Now We Rise!" - If ever one were to look upon the heraldry of Tishan'La as an empire, they would see these words, bold and brazen beneath the banner that depicts their three suns.
+It is a statement about their past, about their grand fall from grace, and their claim to rise not only onto the pedestal that they once occupied, but to go beyond even that; into the heavens themselves.

 ### Alternative Names
-Other names the organisation might be known by.
-Abbreviations, slang, former names etc.
+The Solar Empire Of Tishan'La.

 ### Demonym
 Demonym is a word that identifies residents or natives of a particular place, which is derived from the name of that particular place.
 For example, “French” is the demonym for someone from France.